Feat-FeAR/logSpace/content/docs/setups/ArchLinux_setup.md

 Remove the installation medium and then login into the new system with the root account.

 ## Post-installation
 ### Unprivileged users
-Create one or more unprivileged users in the usual way and enable `sudo` for the `wheel` group.
+Since new installations leave you with only the _superuser_, you usually have to create one or more unprivileged users and enable `sudo` for the `wheel` group.
 Specifically, provided that you logged in as root:
 1. Create a regular user with home directory and _bash_ shell:
     ```sh